Improving Access to MRIs in Northern Kazakhstan

 “Our study revealed hospital MRI queues numbering almost 800 patients each month.
 If a person was given a referral for an MRI scan, it would take more than three months to see a hospital specialist using national health coverage,” says Ruslan Asaubayev, First Anti-Corruption Media Center head.
 “But most revealing was that if a patient agreed to a scan on a paid basis at a private clinic, that timeline would shrink to a matter of days.”

 Under Kazakhstani law, private clinics that receive state funding must accept national health coverage.
 For a single MRI scan, clinics earn just under 10,000 KZT (23 USD) within the national health plan.
-However, by denying patients coverage, and instead accepting only private payment, clinics can reap an average 18,000 KZT (42 USD) per scan.
+However, by denying patients coverage and instead accepting only private payment, clinics can reap an average of 18,000 KZT (42 USD) per scan.

 The study revealed that private clinics were regularly denying service under national health mandates and instead only accepting cash payments.
 With the regional hospital overburdened and private clinics capitalizing on bloated wait times, regional health outcomes suffered.